City-Center

-The City-Center was a plan to raze and rebuild the block between the central Helsinki streets of Kaivokatu, Keskuskatu and Aleksanterinkatu, creating a unified, modern appearance for the area.
+City-Center is a partly implemented plan to raze and rebuild the block between the central Helsinki streets of Kaivokatu, Keskuskatu and Aleksanterinkatu, creating a unified, modern appearance for the area.
 The plan was originally drafted between 1958 and 1960 by Viljo Revell; Heikki Castrén continued work on the plan after Revell's death in 1964.
 The fulfillment of the plan would have required the demolition of several old buildings that are today considered to be a vital part of Helsinki's heritage.

 The only part of the plan that was implemented as planned is the 1967 office and shopping centre building right across the street from the Helsinki Central railway station, popularly known as Makkaratalo, Finnish for "sausage house": the elevated parking lot occupying the third floor is encircled by a decorative railing which is said to resemble a sausage.
 The first occurrence of the name was in a caricature drawn by the Finnish cartoonist Kari Suomalainen in Helsingin Sanomat.
 In the cartoon, a man is buying food from a snack bar near the Makkaratalo.
 He points at the railing, and the snack bar vendor replies, "Well, I'm just a small-time businessman."

 Today, the term "City-Center" refers to the entire shopping complex consisting of the Makkaratalo, various older properties, and the pathways connecting them to the adjacent streets.
 However, the term is rarely used and is unfamiliar even to most natives of Helsinki.

 The Finnish real estate company Sponda bought the City-Center in 2000 and has extensively renovated it.
 The building is currently protected by Finland's National Board of Antiquities as part of the city's heritage.
 In 2005 a decision was made to place the building under protection, allowing removal of the car-ramps but not the "sausage".